RezaShahrestani/programme/courses/Foundation/HTML-CSS/assignment.md

-# HOMEWORK
+# ASSIGNMENT

 Make your own `Developer CV / Portfolio page`!

-There is a long way to go in the learning journey, but why not start with a good online presence from the get-go?
+There is a long way to go in this learning journey, but why not start with a good online presence from the get-go?

-Make it as extravagant as you like and look around the internet for inspiration (f.x. [here](https://scrimba.com/articles/web-developer-portfolio-inspiration)), while the **minimum requirements** are:
+Make it as extravagant as you like and look around the internet for inspiration (e.g. [here](https://scrimba.com/articles/web-developer-portfolio-inspiration)), while the **minimum requirements** are:

 - [ ] Two files: .html and .css
 - [ ] Navigation bar leading to different parts of the single-page website
 - [ ] Header element with your name and title
-- [ ] Contact section that also includes the most important SoMe links
+- [ ] Contact section that also includes the most important social media (SoMe) links
 - [ ] Short description section
 - [ ] Skill showcase section highlighting your technical skills
 - [ ] Portfolio section having the [FCC Survey Form](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-survey-form-project/build-a-survey-form) as the first project.`*`